6. The GREAT DEPRESSION

 THE GREAT DEPRESSION & THE REPEAL OF PROHIBITION

 The Roaring Twenties ended with the great stock market crash on October 29, 1929, known as Black Tuesday.
 It is often considered as the beginning of the Great Depression.
 However, it took a year or two for the economic impact to have more serious consequences.
 By 1932 the country was in one of the darkest times of the Great Depression.
 It was horrendous period for most people in this country, and for many people in other countries as well.
-With the worsening of the economy and the establishment of organized crime, the "Noble Experiment" as it had been called, was widely considered to have been a failure.
-The country was ready for a change.
+With the worsening of the economy, and after more than a decade of Prohibition, which was widely considered to be a failure, and the expansion of organized crime, the country was ready for a change.
 In 1932, Franklin D. Roosevelt campaigned to help stimulate the economy, in part, through repealing Prohibition.
 Shortly after he was elected, the Cullen-Harrison Bill was enacted that legalized beer with an alcohol content of no more than 3.2 percent effective April 7, 1933.
 This allowed breweries to reopen.
 Over 100 permits were granted in Cincinnati for beer sales on the first day and bars were overloaded with patrons.
 To commemorate this occasion, National Beer Day was declared to be on this day.
 Congress then proposed the 21st Amendment to repeal Prohibition effective December 5, 1933.
 Within about a year, 785 breweries throughout the U.S. opened.

 The Reopening of Cincinnati Breweries

-Since the Bruckmann Brewing Co. had the only brewery that continued to be open during Prohibition in the Cincinnati area, making "near beer" and sodas, it was the first to reopen with its Brucks Beer.
-However, many breweries did not reopen, including the previous three largest in Cincinnati; Christian Moerlein, Hauck and Windisch-Mullhauser.
-The former brewery had been the fifth largest brewery in the entire country.
-But after 14 years of Prohibition, some brewers either no longer had relations to continue the business or that were willing and able to do so.
-Other brewing families sold their brewery properties for other purposes, and some breweries were demolished and redeveloped.
-The only breweries that operated under the same names after as before Prohibition, were Jackson's and Hudepohl in Cincinnati, and Wiedemann and Bavarian in Northern Kentucky.
-The other breweries that reopened in the Cincinnati area were mostly reopened in former breweries under different names and ownerships with new brands.
+Since the Bruckmann Brewing Co. had the only brewery that continued to operate during Prohibition in the Cincinnati area making "near beer" and sodas, it was the first to reopen with its Brucks Beer.
+However, many breweries did not reopen, including the largest in Cincinnati before Prohibition, Morelein Brewing Co. (and fifth largest in the country), and the next two largest, Hauck and Windisch-Mullhauser breweries.
+After 14 years of Prohibition, some brewers either no longer had relations to continue the business or that were willing and able to do so.
+During Prohibition, other brewing families sold their brewery properties for other purposes, and some breweries were demolished and redeveloped.
+From some 30 breweries operating in the Cincinnati area before Prohibition, there were only five breweries that operated under the same names; Bruckmann, Jackson's and Hudepohl in Cincinnati, and Wiedemann and Bavarian in Northern Kentucky.
+The other breweries that reopened in the Cincinnati area after Prohibition were mostly reopened in former breweries under different names and ownerships with new brands.
 For example, Burger occupied the former Windisch-Mullhauser brewery producing Lion Beer.
 In addition, the former Ohio Union Brewery was acquired by Bruckmann Brewing Co., as their Plant No. 2.
 Further, some new breweries were built, like the Heidelberg Brewery in Covington, KY, opening in 1934, near the Bavarian Brewery.
-Those other breweries that opened in Cincinnati a year or two after Prohibition were Schoenling, Redtop, Old Munich, Foss-Schneider, Vienna, Schaller, Clyffside and Delatron.
-In total, about a dozen breweries were open in Cincinnati by 1935, about one-half the number that existed shortly before Prohibition.
-Whereas a small brewery in an older building could be profitable before Prohibition, afterwards, it became necessary for a brewery to be larger and to have less obsolescence in their buildings and equipment in order to be successful.
+Other breweries that opened in Cincinnati a year or two after Prohibition were Schoenling, Redtop, Old Munich, Foss-Schneider, Vienna, Schaller, Clyffside and Delatron.
+In total, about a dozen breweries were operating in Cincinnati by 1935, less than one-half the number that existed shortly before Prohibition.
+Whereas a small brewery in an older building could be profitable before Prohibition, afterwards, it became necessary for a brewery to be larger and to have less building and equipment obsolescence in order to be successful.

 ARRANGEMENTS TO REOPEN THE BAVARIAN BREWERY

 Interestingly, initial efforts to reopen the brewery were not made by the husband of William Riedlin's daughter Lucia, William C. Schott (Will), who had been a Director of the Riedlin Beverage Co. and the President of the Riedlin Company (holding the rights to Bavarian Brewing Company) before Prohibition.
-A possible explanation for this is that Will had been successful and fully occupied as the General Manager of the Cincinnati Galvanizing Co. for over 20 years.
+A possible explanation for this is that Will had been successful and fully occupied as the General Manager of the Cincinnati Galvanizing Co. for over 20 years, and was also involved in the J.M.
+Schott & Sons Cooperage.
 He also must have realized it would be very capital intensive and timely to reopen the brewery to make it successful, especially since he was already committed to another firm.
 Even though Will and his wife Lucia established a family across the river in Cincinnati for 20-years, Lucia stayed in touch with her sister, cousins, nieces and nephews.
-So, she was probably very supportive when one of them approached her about reopening the Bavarian Brewery.
+She also entertained them at a Cousins Party every summer.
+So, she was probably very supportive when one of her relatives approached her about reopening the Bavarian Brewery.
 In addition, her husband Will, likely didn't want to strain any relationships with his wife's family.
 Both Lucia and Will may have thought it was more financially prudent to let the property be operated by another family relative.

-Another uncertainty, is how the initial attempt to open the brewery began with Leslie Deglow, an architect and relative of Julies Deglow who first established the brewery in 1866.
-The Bavarian Brewing Co. was incorporated in the state of Delaware in 1932 by Leslie as its President.
-Then, around 1933, Murray L. Voorhees, the husband of William Riedlin's granddaughter Rosemary, became President and Leslie Deglow become Secretary/Treasurer.
-This change in positions seemed to occur either in connection with the Voorhees acquisition of the main brewery property from Riedlin heirs, more specifically, probably Lucia Riedlin Schott.
+What is somewhat surprising is that the initial attempt to open the brewery did not begin with Lucia's relations, but instead with with Leslie Deglow.
+He incorporated The Bavarian Brewing Co.in the state of Delaware in 1932, becoming its president.
+Leslie was an architect and relative of Julies Deglow who first established the brewery in 1866.
+In late 1932, Murray L. Voorhees, the husband of William Riedlin's granddaughter Rosemary, acquired some shares in the brewery.
+By May 1933 he had became President and Leslie Deglow become Secretary/Treasurer.
+This change in positions seemed to occur either in connection with the Voorhees acquisition of the main brewery property from Riedlin heirs, i.e. Lucia Riedlin Schott.
 It may have also been aided by a loan Rosemary had made to the newly organized brewery with her inheritance derived from William Riedlin.
 Regardless, announcements were made by Voorhees in 1933 that he and others would reopen the Bavarian Brewing Co. and that stock solicitations were being made to raise capital to acquire new brewery equipment and refurbish the brewery.
 (Please see Corporate Material for a copies of the solicitation, the notices and a stock certificate owned by Murray Voorhees.)

 THE BREWERY IN 1932